FKnottenbelt/LS_120/OOP_design/inheritance.md

 # Two rules of inheritance:
 1- the object you are modeling must truly have a generalization- specialization relationship
-2- you must use the correct coding techniques [?]
+2- you must use the correct coding techniques
+   - create an abstract superclass by promoting abstractions
+   - use the temple method pattern

 Create an abstract superclass.
 Abstract classes exist to be subclassed.
 This is their sole purpose